We Asked Top Fire Alums to Share Their Best Rookie Advice: Here’s What They Said

 Be The Change

 “1.
 Competence: Know your job, be a master of your craft.
 2. Courage: In addition to the obvious, do you have the courage to stand up for the organization even if it costs you personally?
-3. Compassion: Place others' needs before your own.” – Mark Sealy, Fire Chief, The City of Mobile (Alabama) Fire and Rescue Department
+3. Compassion: Place others' needs before your own.” – Mark Sealy, Fire Chief, Gulf Shores (Alabama) Fire Rescue.

 Never Stop Learning